Redfield ratio: Extended Redfield ratio

 Some feel that there are other elements, such as potassium, sulfur, zinc, copper, and iron which are also important in the ocean chemistry.

 In particular, iron (Fe) was considered of great importance as early biological oceanographers hypothesized that iron may also be a limiting factor for primary production in the ocean.
+Since then experimentation has proven that Iron is a limiting factor for primary production.
+Iron-rich solution was added to 64 km2 area which led to an increase in phytoplankton primary production.
 As a result an extended Redfield ratio was developed to include this as part of this balance.
 This new stoichiometric ratio states that the ratio should be 106 C:16 N:1 P:0.1-0.001 Fe.
 The large variation for Fe is a result of the significant obstacle of ships and scientific equipment contaminating any samples collected at sea with excess Fe.
 It was this contamination that resulted in early evidence suggesting that iron concentrations were high and not a limiting factor in marine primary production.

 Diatoms need, among other nutrients, silicic acid to create biogenic silica for their frustules (cell walls).
 As a result of this, the Redfield-Brzezinski nutrient ratio was proposed for diatoms and stated to be C:Si:N:P = 106:15:16:1.
 Extending beyond primary production itself, the oxygen consumed by aerobic respiration of phytoplankton biomass has also been shown to follow a predictable proportion to other elements.
 The O2:C ratio has been measured at 138:106.